ingridmathilde/data-science-coursework/challenges/c04-gapminder-assignment.md

   - **For the ‘worst-off’ countries in the world in 1952, there is not a direct correlation between GPD per capita and life expectancy as it changed over time.**
+  - **Meanwhile, for countries that started rich or with a higher life expectancy, the changes in fortune were low enough that again this correlation does not hold.**
   - **Obviously GDP is not the only factor at play - war, famine, health crises can all affect life expectancy.
 Both [Afghanistan](https://en.wikipedia.org/wiki/History_of_Afghanistan#Contemporary_era_\(1973%E2%80%93present\))